- Wood gluing questions

 What furniture can be fixed together with wood glue?

-You can also use wood glue to stick wood together just how you want.
 Since the glue is designed to create a firm bond between wooden surfaces, wood glue is ideal for joining wooden joints, antique furniture, panels, and broken wooden pieces.

 Furniture joints you don’t need to disassemble later like a kitchen cabinet or a bookshelf all fall into this category.